-Traditional game theory ignores the ordering of moves in time, focusing exclusively on what information is available when making a decision. von Neumann and Morgenstern (1944 / 2004) developed extensive form notation based purely on preliminarity in information, ignoring the chronological ordering of moves (what they call "anteriority")-though they note that this only holds with perfect information.
+any consumer choices are interdependent, where the value of a decision depends on the actions of others.
+However, traditional game theory ignores the ordering of moves in time, focusing exclusively on what information is available when making a decision. von Neumann and Morgenstern (1944 / 2004) developed extensive form notation based purely on information directly relevant to a move which is available before that move is made (which they call "preliminarity"), and ignoring the chronological ordering of moves (what they call "anteriority")-though they note that this only holds with perfect information.
 Because of this, the extensive form representation of a simultaneous game is identical to that of a sequential version in which no moves are observed (see Figure 1).
 By the mid 1980s, there was a small chorus raising the question of whether ignoring timing is a good idea (Kohlberg & Mertens, 1986; Kreps, 1990; Luce, 1992).
 Luce mentions the lack of a time variable in extensive form games (while real life inevitably involves one), and Kreps asks explicitly: "Can we find a pair of extensive form games that give rise to the same strategic form such that, when played by a reasonable participant population, there is a statistically significant difference in how the games are played?".
 The question has since been answered with a sure "yes": Rapoport (1997), for instance, reports public goods, resource dilemma, and coordination games that are sensitive to order of play alone.